alex289/Portfolio/README.md

 ## Overview

+- `lib/*` - Short for "library", a collection of helpful utilities or code for external services.
 - `pages/api/*` - [API routes](https://nextjs.org/docs/api-routes/introduction).
 Currently only health check
 - `pages/dashboard` - containing metrics from health api
 - `pages/*` - All static pages.
 (Index and 404)
+- `public/*` - Static assets including fonts and images.
+- `styles/*` - A small amount of global styles.
+I'm mostly using vanilla Tailwind CSS.
+- `locales/*` - All translations objects

 ## Running Locally